theglad-x/Website-Deployment-on-AWS-EC2/README.md

 This project is part of my participation in the HNG Internship.
 The task involves deploying a static website onto an AWS EC2 instance, configuring NGINX to serve the website, and ensuring that the website is accessible through a public IP address.
 The objective is to demonstrate my ability to set up and configure a web server, as well as deploy static content in a cloud environment.

 In this project I deployed a simple static website on AWS EC2 using NGINX as the web server.
-The website includes HTML, CSS, and JavaScript files and mentions the HNG Internship with a link to [HNG](https://hng.tech).
+The website includes HTML, CSS, and JavaScript files

 ## Setup for the Deployment